shavin-peiries/rewrite-this/README.md

 - Create your own custom rewriting prompt
 - Toggle em dash avoidance
 - Change the default keyboard shortcut
+- Add, edit, or delete custom rewriting presets

+## Commands

+- **Rewrite This**: The main command that rewrites your selected text
+- **Toggle Rewrite Preset**: Quickly switch between different rewriting styles
+- **Manage Rewrite Presets**: Add, edit, or delete custom rewriting styles

 ## Troubleshooting

-- **No text rewritten**: Make sure you've selected text before pressing Option+R
+- **No text rewritten**: Make sure you've selected text before pressing your shortcut
-- **Nothing happens**: Check that your Claude API key is correct
+- **Nothing happens**: Check that your Claude API key is correct and you've set up the hotkey correctly
-- **API errors**: Ensure you have credits available in your Claude account
+- **API errors**: Ensure you have credits available in your Claude account.